65 Movie and TV Filming Locations You Can Actually Visit

 The 1995 Christmas time romantic comedy was a huge hit and a great vehicle (other than the bus in Speed!) for Sandra Bullock’s career.
 Her character, Lucy, was a Chicago Transit Authority employee who collected tokens at the Randolph/Wabash “L” train station in the Loop.
 The hospital scenes were set at Northwestern Memorial Hospital, but very little filming actually took place there since the sets were rebuilt for convenience.
 Lucy’s second-floor apartment is located at #201, 3017 W. Logan Blvd and Peter’s luxurious high-rise apartment is located in Lake Point Tower at 505 North Lake Shore Drive.
 According to ForRent.com, the latter was also used as a set for Meet the Parents and The Lake House.

 Skyfall begins in Istanbul with James Bond on a spectacular motorbike chase scene through the Spice Market in the Eminonu district of Istanbul, Turkey.
 The chase moves to the rooftops of the Grand Bazaar and the magnificent Hagia Sophia mosque forms part of the backdrop.
 Bond also crashes through a window of the centuries-old covered market and continues his high-octane chase in its maze of passages before ending on a train leaving Sirkeci train station.
 The scene finishes on a bridge, the Varda Viaduct, which in reality is far from Istanbul in Adana, Southern Turkey.
-Find out the 13 things you never knew about 007.

 The “Rocky Steps,” better known as the Art Museum Steps are two of the most famous tourist attractions in Philadelphia.
 The movie’s famous training montage features Sylvester Stallone running up all 72 stone steps is one of the most iconic movie scenes of all time.
 You’ll find the Rocky statue there on a nearby grassy knoll.
 Did you know that Rocky won the Best Picture at the 1977 Oscars?
-Check out these other surprising Oscar-winners that you forgot about.

 After watching the first two seasons of the HBO series about an upended futuristic western-themed park and its android hosts with itchy trigger fingers, vacationing the cowboy way might not sound like the best plan.
 But you’d be missing out on spectacular panoramas, natural minarets, and sunsets in the safer present-day wild west of Utah (Fisher Valley and Castle Valley) and California where they create the convoluted plotlines.
 A train car was attached to a flatbed truck and driven up and down Utah’s State Route 128 to capture tourists arriving at the park.
 Many Main Street and church scenes were shot at the Paramount Ranch, a 2,700-acre former satellite studio lot that’s now part of the National Park Service; multi-use trails mean you can gallop around on horseback like Dolores.
 Schedule a VIP tour of the Melody Ranch Studio in Santa Clarita, California, also used by Westworld.
 Fun fact: The mysterious (and extremely violent) Man in Black (Ed Harris) does a bit of scalping at Dead Horse Point State Park with the titular rock formation making an appearance in the background.
 Those dusty roads and red buttes provided the setting for the final showdown in Thelma & Louise 27 years ago—the exact same spire comes into view as their convertible goes careening off the cliff.